 MAI students will take their first ‘O’ level examinations in 2018 under the JMS.

-In 2016, Dr Yaacob announced that MAI will be getting a new building next to the current temporary location in Toa Payoh, by 2019.
+In 2016, Dr Yaacob announced that MAI will be getting a new building next to the current temporary location in Toa Payoh, projected in Jan 2020.